Hi, I’m Georgia.

 Toponymy, Migration Migration & Pigeon Peas

 Making etymological connections between birds of the Caribbean, with a focus on Jamaica, and U.S. East Coast.
 BIRDING, June 2024.
 Photo: Jean Shum.
+Read the article.

 The Rise of Plantfluencers